unicode-org/icu/docs/userguide/formatparse/datetime/index.md

 Date and time formatters are used to convert dates and times from their internal representations to textual form and back again in a language-independent manner.
-The date and time formatters use UDate, which is the internal representation.
+The date and time formatters use `UDate`, which is the internal representation.
 Converting from the internal representation (milliseconds since midnight, January 1, 1970) to text is known as "formatting," and converting from text to milliseconds is known as "parsing."
 These processes involve two mappings: